rarao/VSTSTestCasesMigration/README.md

 # VSTSTestCasesMigration
-Project to migrate Test Cases from Excel to VSTS and manage Tesplans
+Project to migrate Test Cases from Excel to VSTS and manage Testplans